andrenbrandao/system-design-exercises/design-pastebin/README.md

 - Users will only be able to paste text.
 - Users can only paste text up to 5MB.
 - They can do it anonymously.
 So we don't need to cover authentication here.
 - Links will expire after a period of time.
+The default is 10 minutes.
 Users can also choose how long it will take.

 ### Non-Functional Requirements